CodingNomads/Non_Discrimination_and_Anti_Harassment_Policy/README.md

 ## A BETTER FUTURE

 Together, let us build a better future.
 One where all individuals feel safe, secure, comfortable and productive at all times in their workplace and place of study.
-It is in ouw hands, and the time is now.
+It is in our hands, and the time is now.